 Microlenses can be measured three-dimensionally and non-destructively at various stages of the production process using µsurf technology.
 To inspect the quality of molding processes, the master and replica are compared and deviations presented quantitatively.
 The lens geometry is automatically captured in the inspection of the manufactured lens arrays.
 The stitching and autofocus function allows complete lens arrays to be acquired.

 Read more about the measurement of micro lenses and micro lens arrays.

 Hardness testing procedures are used to investigate the surface hardness and coating characteristics of materials.
 These so-called nanoimprints can only be recorded and quantified with the use of high-precision measurement technology.
-With µsurf the required degree of resolution can be attained.
-The analysis software µsoft control and µsoft analysis provide all the features needed for creating a protocol.
+With the NanoFocus µsurf technology, the required degree of resolution can be attained.
+The analysis software µsoft control and µsoft analysis provide all the features needed.

 Nanoliter dispenser dots

 When mounting chips in gigahertz modules, minimum quantities of adhesive dots are required to fix to the substrate.
 The precise adherence to the adhesive volume is of critical importance.
 The contactless µscan profilometer captures the applied adhesive dots with high precision.
 The associated software calculates the volume from the 3D data.